ismailhabib/openshift-cartridge-play2/README.md

 # OpenShift Play Framework Cartridge

-Works with Play 2.3 and Activator : http://www.playframework.com/
+Works with Play 2.3 and Activator : http://www.playframework.com/.

+This project is a fork of https://github.com/tyrcho/openshift-cartridge-play2 and uses Java instead of Scala.

 ## Use it